Chance are, if you’re reading this article, you’re probably thinking to yourself…

-Once you’ve passed through GEICO’s referral to Life Quotes, the process becomes very similar to working with most large independent agents.
+Once GEICO has referred you to Life Quotes, the process of shopping for life insurance becomes similar to working with most large independent agents.

-Other insurers may take a week or two.
-If you get a positive coverage decision, you’ll see a firm offer of insurance with the final rates required.
-If you decide to make the purchase, the policy is issued, and you’ll start making premium payments.
+After you submit your application, you’ll need to wait for a coverage decision, which can take anywhere from a few minutes to a couple of weeks, depending on the insurer and policy.
+If you receive a positive coverage decision, you’ll see a firm offer of insurance with the final rates required.
+If you decide to purchase, the policy is issued, and you’ll start making premium payments.

 What Types of Life Insurance Does GEICO / Life Quotes Sell?

-Life Quotes primarily focuses on marketing term life insurance.
-Although many of the carriers in Life Quotes’ network offer whole life and universal life policies, Life Quotes is focused around term.
+Life Quotes primarily markets term life insurance, although many of the carriers in its network also offer whole life and universal life policies.

 Rounding out the term-life options offered by Life Quotes are “ROP” (“return of premium”) term policies.
 ROP policies allow the policyholder to recoup the premiums paid into the policy if the term ends without coverage being triggered.
-Unsurprisingly, ROP policies require a larger premium, but they can be a good option for the right individuals.
+ROP policies require a larger premium but can be a good option for the right individuals.

 Policy limits marketed by Life Quotes start as low as $25,000 and go as high as $9 million.
-Of course, not every carrier offers coverage within the entire range, and not every applicant will be eligible for coverage over the entire range.
-As a general rule, younger, healthier insureds can obtain policies with higher coverage amounts and longer terms.
+However, not every carrier offers coverage within the entire range, and not every applicant will be eligible for coverage over the entire range.
+As a general rule, younger and healthier insureds can obtain policies with higher coverage amounts and longer terms.

 Life Quotes Conclusion.

-So, if you want more customized life insurance coverage, you might be better off working with a broker that specializes in more complex policies requiring more individualized attention up-front.
+Therefore, if you want more personalized life insurance coverage, you may be better off working with a broker specializing in more complex policies requiring more individualized attention upfront.

-While the site does have a few well-written articles with good information about ordinary term coverage, it doesn’t have much about whole life or universal life.
+Life Quotes’ website may not be the most helpful resource if you are still unsure about what type of coverage you need.
+While it does have a few well-written articles with good information about ordinary term coverage, it doesn’t provide much information about whole life or universal life.